micbuffa/WebAudio-Guitar-Amplifier-Simulator/README.md

 # WebAudio-Guitar-Amplifier-Simulator
-A Guitar Amplifier SImulator written using the Web Audio API
+A Guitar Amplifier Simulator written using the Web Audio API

 This is a guitar amplifier re-created using the WebAudio API.
 Lots of time has been spent getting an accurate model and adjust the different parameters of the Web Audio nodes, with a guitar in hands and a headphone.
 Believe me: it SOUNDS!